 Obstructive sleep apnoea and certain medications (opioids, antidepressants, antihypertensives) are common reversible causes of testosterone suppression.
 These are assessed at every first consultation.

-This is a significantly more comprehensive assessment than what most NHS GP surgeries or online "testosterone clinics" typically offer.
-It's the difference between getting a snapshot and getting the full picture.
+This is a significantly more comprehensive assessment than most NHS GP surgeries or online 'testosterone clinics' offer.
+It is the difference between a snapshot and the full picture.

 NHS vs private TRT pathways